nikat/mtproto2json/README.md

 ## id ##

 Numeric.
-Optional, defaults to 1 when ommitted.
+Optional, defaults to 1 when omitted.

 ## server ##